GrenderG/drae_scrap/README.md

 # drae_scrap
 Scrap of the 22º edition of DRAE and the tools I've used in order to do it.
 This is used in the offline mode of https://play.google.com/store/apps/details?id=org.grenderg.diccionariodelarae&hl=es (soon)

+# Warning
+Be careful if you are using Windows, there is a file inside the zip named "con.html", remember in Windows can't be a file named "con", so this file will be corrupted (only "con.html").